 One of the hottest buzz-phrases in today's modern workspace is "hybrid IT."
-As customers gradually move workloads to the cloud as well as maintain workloads on-premises, these environments that co-exist with a foot in each world have come to be known as hybrid IT.
+As customers gradually move workloads to the cloud and maintain workloads on-premises, these environments that co-exist with a foot in each world have come to be known as hybrid IT.

 In this case, hybrid IT was not the product of advancements in technology.
 It was the result of a broader transformation in the business community.